glesica/missing-course/README.md

 ## Instruction

 Lectures will be delivered electronically due to the COVID-19 pandemic.
 Office hours will be held virtually in an on-demand fashion.
-Email the instructor to schedule an appointment.
-The instructor is also available on Microsoft Teams (see below).
+Please use [Calendly](https://calendly.com/glesica) to schedule an office hours appointment.
+I am also available on Microsoft Teams (see below).

-If you need help with an assignment, it is generally a good idea to include whatever code or data you are working with when you email the instructor.
+If you need help with an assignment, it is generally a good idea to include whatever code or data you are working with when you email me.
 You can do this using the `tar` command.

 To create a zip file that includes all the files in a particular directory, use the following (in this case, the directory you want to zip is called "the_dir"):